 Water meters are an essential monitoring tool for any water system.
 In most cases they can be found near the front of the property.
 All properties linked to our water network have a water meter to record water usage.
 They can also be useful when checking for leaks and diagnosing other supply issues.

-GWMWater has over 30,000 urban water meters which are read by our meter reading contractors at least four times a year.
-There are also more than 12,000 meters in GWMWater’s rural pipeline system supply area which are read via telemetry units which were recently installed across the Northern Mallee and Wimmera Mallee pipeline systems.
+We have over 30,000 urban water meters which are read by our meter reading contractors at least four times a year.
+There are also more than 12,000 meters in GWMWater’s rural pipeline system supply area which are read via telemetry units which were installed across the Northern Mallee and Wimmera Mallee pipeline systems in 2016/17.

 How to read your meter